Aleksandra Biryukova: Political career

 Biryukova joined the Communist Party of the Soviet Union (CPSU) as a full member in 1956.
 Administrators for Nikita Khrushchev (Chairman of the Council of Ministers) took attention to her in 1959, and she was appointed to one of Moscow's administrative committees on the economy, and put in charge of Moscow's textile and knitwear industries.
 She became successful within this movement and created a strong rapport with the workers by campaigning for improved safety and working conditions.

 In the 1960s and 1970s, she campaigned to establish holiday homes for trade union members and families, as well as to improve health and safety provisions.

 Biryukova was made secretary and Presidium member of the All-Union Central Council of Trade Unions in 1968.

 In 1971, she would become a candidate member of the Central Committee of the CPSU and would go on to become a full member in 1976.

 On March 6, 1973, Biryukova was appointed the Secretary of the Consumer Goods Industry, responsible for supervising the consumer goods industry (which included the food and light industries).

 When Mikhail Gorbachev came into power in 1985, Biryukova entered the highest level of soviet politics by becoming Deputy Chair of the All-Union Central Council of Trade Unions.
 In 1986, Gorbachev selected Biryukova at the 27th Congress of the Communist Party as a lead on what would become perestroika.
 She became the first woman elected to the Secretariat of the CPSU in over 20 years, and was responsible for the light industry and production of consumer goods.
 She was also made a deputy to the USSR Supreme Soviet and the RSFSR Supreme Soviet.

 In October 1988, she was elected as a candidate member of the Politburo.
-In the same month, she was made the deputy USSR Prime Minister and chair of the Bureau for Social Development.
+In the same month, she was made the Deputy Prime Minister of the USSR and chair of the Bureau for Social Development.
 The bureau was tasked with providing Soviets with improved food, clothes and many other crucial consumer goods.
 As chair, Biryukova was required to do a large amount of international shopping.
 She took a major trip in which she went to eight different cities and purchased 50 million pairs of tights, 1.7 million pairs of lady's shoes and mass quantities of necessities like toothpaste, soap, razor blades, and instant coffee.
 All of this international shopping was due to product shortages in the Soviet Union and was intended to help reduce labour strikes and workforce unrest.

 In 1989, she was the only woman out of the more than 200 highest-ranking members of the Soviet political sphere.